 Your emergency management coordinator should familiarize him- or herself with Mississippi Emergency Management Agency (MEMA) resources and procedures (e.g., who to contact with reports of damage or assistance needs as they arise during a storm).

-Contact MEMA, the Mississippi Department of Marine Resources, and the Mississippi Coastal Management and Planning Office to discuss how they can assist your community after a disaster.
+Contact MEMA, the Mississippi Department of Marine Resources, and the Coastal Resources Management Office to discuss how they can assist your community after a disaster.